-Craigavon Borough Council is considering the future management of Local Air Quality by developing a Local Air Quality Strategy.
-The Strategy is currently at the development stage and it is envisaged that this will be launched in Autumn 2005.
+Craigavon Borough Council currently has its Air Quality Management Strategy in place and is working to fulfil the objectives that were initiated as part of the Strategy.
+The Strategy is currently at the end of its first year since being launched in March 2006 and the council has been involved in a successful 'Walk to School' campaign to highlight the issues of air pollution and road traffic caused by the school run.
+The council is also registered on the DOE Travelwise 'Carshare' scheme.
 Since local air quality management work by the council has to date indicated that the Borough enjoys a relatively good standard of air quality, it is anticipated that the strategy will focus on protecting this position for the future.

-APPENDIX A CRAIGAVON BOROUGH COUNCIL
+APPENDIX A